GEMARA KIDDUSHIN ľ PEREK BET

 convert comes to convert, we check him to see if perhaps he has come to join the

 religion because of money that he will receive or for a certain position that he

-he is a man, we check him to see if he desired a certain Jewish woman, and if
+a man, we check him to see if he desired a certain Jewish woman, and if she is a

-found, we inform them of the weight of the yoke of Torah and the burden involved
+inform them of the weight of the yoke of Torah and the burden involved in its

 and we saw them return [from idolatry] with love, we accept them, as it says,

 'She saw how determined she was to go with her, and she ceased to argue with